supermarsx/not-stonks-bot/research/binance/binance_api_analysis.md

 | /api/v3/ticker/bookTicker   | `symbol`/`symbols`; `symbolStatus`      | 2 (single symbol); 4 (symbol omitted or list).                              |
 | /api/v3/ticker (rolling)    | `symbol`/`symbols`; `windowSize`; `type` | 4 per symbol; cap at 200 when `symbols` > 50; effective window may be wider. |

-These endpoints' cost profiles encourage targeted queries and caching for frequently used symbols, and caution against blanket polling of all symbols, which can exhaust REQUEST_WEIGHT budgets quickly.[^3]
+These endpoints’ cost profiles encourage targeted queries and caching for frequently used symbols, and caution against blanket polling of all symbols, which can exhaust REQUEST_WEIGHT budgets quickly.[^3]

 ## WebSocket Streams: Real-time Market Data and Connection Management

 Binance offers WebSocket streams for real-time market data, including aggregate trades, trades, klines, tickers (individual and all-market), rolling window statistics, book tickers, partial depth, and diff depth updates.
 The platform supports raw streams and combined streams, with a maximum of 1024 streams per connection.
 The server issues a `ping` frame approximately every 20 seconds, and clients must respond with a `pong` within one minute to avoid disconnection.
-The connection's validity typically spans 24 hours, and per-IP connection limits enforce fairness and protect server resources.
+The connection’s validity typically spans 24 hours, and per-IP connection limits enforce fairness and protect server resources.
 While the developer center provides redacted base URLs, the documented streams, payloads, and management messages provide a clear operational model for subscribing, unsubscribing, listing subscriptions, and configuring stream properties.[^4]

 Table 7: WebSocket stream types and update speeds